Skip to content

 Table Description

-dingoo-prod.mdb_trigger.orders Orders synced from MongoDB via triggers
+dingoo-fleet-prod.mdb_sync.orders Orders synced from MongoDB via triggers

-dingoo-prod.platform_mdb.users Users with addresses and coordinates
+dingoo-fleet-prod.mdb_sync.users End customers with addresses and coordinates

 Key fields